Chart Color Schemes

 Population growth drivers in Breakfast Point are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, the estimated population of Breakfast Point is around 4,883.
-This figure represents an increase of 205 people since the 2021 Census, which reported a population of 4,678.
-The latest estimate is based on AreaSearch's validation of new addresses and examination of the ABS ERP data release from June 2024, indicating a resident population of 4,875.
-This results in a population density ratio of 9,390 persons per square kilometer, placing Breakfast Point in the top 10% of national locations assessed by AreaSearch.
-Over the past decade, Breakfast Point has shown resilient growth patterns with a compound annual growth rate of 0.9%, outperforming the SA3 area.
-Overseas migration contributed approximately 83.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, the estimated population of the Breakfast Point statistical area (Lv2) is around 4,872 as of November 2025.
+This reflects an increase of 194 people since the 2021 Census, which reported a population of 4,678 people.
+The change is inferred from the resident population of 4,867 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional one validated new address since the Census date.
+This level of population equates to a density ratio of 9,369 persons per square kilometer, placing it in the top 10% of national locations assessed by AreaSearch.
+Over the past decade, the Breakfast Point (SA2) has demonstrated resilient growth patterns with a compound annual growth rate of 0.9%, outpacing the SA3 area.
+Population growth was primarily driven by overseas migration contributing approximately 83.0% of overall population gains during recent periods.

-AreaSearch's projections for Breakfast Point are based on ABS/Geoscience Australia data released in 2024, using 2022 as the base year.
-For areas not covered by this data, NSW State Government SA2 level projections released in 2022 with a 2021 base year are used.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to aggregated SA2-level projections, Breakfast Point is expected to increase by 221 persons by 2041, reflecting a gain of 3.4% over the 17-year period.
+Based on aggregated SA2-level projections, the Breakfast Point (SA2) is expected to increase by 221 persons to reach a total population of 5,107 by 2041, reflecting a gain of 3.6% over the 17 years.

 Frequently Asked Questions - Population